 The episodes of your serials can be SHORT.
 Think in terms of 5,000 words per episode.
 If you create TEN episodes of a serial, that’s a 50,000 word novel.
 You can make a serial as long, or as short, as you wish.

-Today, it’s very hard to make much of an impact and gain traction with just a few ebooks.
+Today, it’s very hard to make much of an impact and gain traction with just a few books.
 When authors tell me: “I’ve published X, X, and X — but I’m giving up,” it’s my pleasure to boost their confidence and get them writing again.

 A couple of months later, when they call me to crow about the sales, I get huge satisfaction.
 Do whatever you need to do to maintain your confidence.
 You will succeed.
-Publish good ebooks, and keep writing.
+Publish good books, and keep writing.
 Put your rear end in your chair, and keep it there. 🙂

 4. Schedule your writing time: build your writing muscles